xabgesagtx/telegram-spring-boot-starter/Readme.md

 }
 ```

-The bot will be registered for you automatically on startup.
+The bot will then be registered for you automatically on startup.

-# Requirements

-* Java 8
-* Maven